 Women who decide not to undergo a breast reconstruction still have options to improve the appearance of their chest wall.
 When not approached aesthetically, mastectomy closure often leaves excess skin and tissue, creating contour deformities.
 Aesthetic flat closure is a surgical procedure that removes or rearranges excess breast skin and fat after a mastectomy to produce a smooth, flat chest wall contour.
+The National Cancer Institute now includes this procedure in its dictionary of terms.

 Types of procedures